According to the US government, critical infrastructure can be divided into 16 sectors.

 These sectors are considered essential in such that their incapacitation or destruction would affect national security, economic security, health, and safety.

+Mitigation of risk for any critical infrastructure protection objective is based on prioritization and allocation of resources which are often limited.
+Risk assessments will serve to improve any of these objectives.
 Although critical infrastructure sectors may vary from country to country, the main objectives of their perimeter security protection include:

 Detect activity along the perimeter, inside and out.
 Receive early warning of approaching people or vehicles and detect unauthorized perimeter and border breaches.
 Receive warning of unauthorized entry at the perimeter and other sensitive outdoor areas.

 Deter would-be intruders through the systematic deployment of security fences, security lighting (both internal and along the perimeter), signage, two-way intercoms, and other security mechanisms.
 Avoiding incidents in the first place is always the best outcome.

 Delay intrusions by keeping the perimeter fence and any outrigging well-maintained.
 For buildings, ensure all doors are properly reinforced with high-quality anti-tamper hardware.
 The greater the delay, the greater the chance security forces can respond before damage, theft, or personal injury can occur.

 Deploy security CCTV cameras with high quality video to ensure security staff can easily observe an incident (and ideally identify the individual involved).
 As thermal and low-light cameras are ill-suited for identification purposes, proper security lighting is essential for proper assessment.